Can journalists and grieving communities coexist in tragedy?

 “When you are at the epicenter of a situation like that, you really do need protection,” said Michele Gay, who lost her daughter Josephine in the Newtown school shooting a decade ago.
 “You are really not in a state of mind to be offering your feelings in front of the camera.”

-Gay said she had no idea at the extent of attention given to the story until the state trooper assigned to protect her family drove them around town to see the memorials.
+Gay said she had no idea of the extent of attention given to the story until the state trooper assigned to protect her family drove them around town to see the memorials.

 “At first, I was angry,” said Gay, co-founder and executive director of Safe and Sound Schools, an advocacy group.
 “It felt invasive.
 It felt hurtful … At the same time, there were members of the media who were so thoughtful, caring and compassionate.”